 Not surprisingly, I’m reluctant to ask the Inland Revenue directly unless it costs me, and given the quality of staff on their help desk, I wouldn’t be convinced that they told me the correct answer.

 Has anyone got a definitive answer?
-Does income from gambling/Betfair Trading have to be declared on a Tax Return, even though it is not subject to tax?
+Does income from gambling/trading have to be declared on a Tax Return, even though it is not subject to tax?

 by mikeymp » Mon Mar 29, 2010 10:15 pm

 Who knows Alistair?
 All I can tell you is that I work full time and pay tax , I bet part time and have no intention of paying tax on my meagre profits